makrai/notes/jurafsky-slp-ch14-dep-parse.md

     dependents of their head.
 In dependency-based approaches, the head-dependent
 * classify the kinds of grammatical relations, or grammatical function, in terms of the role that the dependent plays with respect to its head.
 Familiar
-  * e.g. subject, direct object and indirect object
+  * eg subject, direct object and indirect object
   * In English these strongly correlate with position in a sentence and constituent type
   * in other languages the information encoded directly in these grammatical